Michael Smuss: Post-Holocaust

 After leaving the hospital, Smuss found his mother and sister in Lodz.
-Fearing retaliation from Polish people who were unwelcoming to Jews, Smuss and his family moved to a refugee camp in the American zone in Germany.
-Smuss later emigrated to the United States on a Liberty ship, moving to New York City.
+Fearing retaliation from Polish people who were unwelcoming to Jews, Smuss and his family moved to a displaced persons camp in the American occupation zone in Germany.
+In the camp, Smuss became involved in Zionist activities with the Hashomer Hatzair movement, but became disillusioned following the Battles of Latrun of the 1948 Arab-Israeli War, after people whom he had convinced to emigrate to Israel were killed in the fighting.
+In 1950 he decided to emigrate to the United States.
+He moved to New York City on a Liberty ship along with his mother and sister.
+He married and had a daughter and son.

-In 1956, Smuss obtained a high school diploma and got a degree in bookkeeping and taxation law from the City College of New York.
-Smuss was brought to a clinic for survivors because of his PTSD; the drugs they gave Smuss only made him worse.
-He emigrated to Israel in 1979.
-Smuss worked in a hotel in Tel Aviv, and also began painting.
-As of today, the Florida Holocaust Museum has 38 of his paintings in his “Reflections of a Survivor” collection, which the The Times of Israel called "highly-regarded".
+In 1956, Smuss obtained a high school diploma and got a degree in bookkeeping and taxation law from the City College of New York and subsequently worked in the field.
+He was brought to a clinic for survivors because of his PTSD; the drugs they gave Smuss only made him worse.
+Feeling that he was losing control of his life and that he would be a burden to his family, he separated from his wife and children.
+He continued to work and take medications but found that the PTSD persisted, and was told that he should consider moving to Israel, where there were many Holocaust survivors like him.
+Smuss emigrated to Israel in 1979 and settled in Tel Aviv.
+He received Social Security payments from the US, meaning that he did not need a full-time job, and found a part-time job at a hotel.
+He met other Holocaust survivors and began painting about his Holocaust experiences.
+Having had no previous experience in painting, he taught himself through trial and error.
+One of Smuss' neighbors played the cello and he would paint while listening to the music.
+He recalled that "the music and the painting helped me regain control of my life."
+As of today, the Florida Holocaust Museum has 38 of his paintings in his “Reflections of a Survivor” collection, which The Times of Israel called "highly-regarded".

-Smuss met his wife, Ruthy, at the spa in Arad.
-Smuss also joined March of the Living around this time.
-A musical film named To Paint the Earth was made about Smuss.
-Smuss was the last living survivor of the Warsaw Ghetto uprising.
+Smuss met his wife, Ruthy, at a spa in Arad.
+After overcoming his PTSD, he decided to tell his story.
+He joined the March of the Living as a witness and lectured about his experiences in Israel and abroad.
+A musical film named To Paint the Earth was made about him.
+Smuss was the last living fighter of the Warsaw Ghetto Uprising.

 In September 2025, Smuss was awarded the German Federal Cross of Merit.
 Smuss died on 21 October 2025, at the age of 99.
 Both the Polish and German Embassies wrote responses to his death.